assen-totin/cdn/README.md

 ### Upload

-If defined, the `cdn_matrix_upld` must be a colon-delimited list of actions, each either `allow` or `deny`.
+If defined, the `cdn_matrix_upld` must be a colon-delimited list of 4 actions, each either `allow` or `deny`.
 They will be applied in the given order to the following cases:

-- Authroisation request with authorisation value yielded non-empty response without `status` field; default is `allow`.
+- Authorisation request with authorisation value yielded non-empty response without `status` field; default is `allow`.
-- Authroisation request with authorisation value yielded empty response; default is `allow`.
+- Authorisation request with authorisation value yielded empty response; default is `allow`.
-- Authroisation request without authorisation value yielded non-empty response without `status` field; default is `deny`.
+- Authorisation request without authorisation value yielded non-empty response without `status` field; default is `deny`.
-- Authroisation request without authorisation value yielded empty response; default is `deny`.
+- Authorisation request without authorisation value yielded empty response; default is `deny`.

 ### Download

-If defined, the `cdn_matrix_dnld` must be a colon-delimited list of actions, each either `allow` or `deny`.
+If defined, the `cdn_matrix_dnld` must be a colon-delimited list of 4 actions, each either `allow` or `deny`.
 They will be applied in the given order to the following cases:

-- Authroisation request with authorisation value yielded non-empty response without `status` field; default is `allow`.
+- Authorisation request with authorisation value yielded non-empty response without `status` field; default is `allow`.
-- Authroisation request with authorisation value yielded empty response; default is `deny`.
+- Authorisation request with authorisation value yielded empty response; default is `deny`.
-- Authroisation request without authorisation value yielded non-empty response without `status` field; default is `deny`.
+- Authorisation request without authorisation value yielded non-empty response without `status` field; default is `deny`.
-- Authroisation request without authorisation value yielded empty response; default is `deny`.
+- Authorisation request without authorisation value yielded empty response; default is `deny`.

 ## Authorisation by JWT